 Publication Ethics

 Medicinal Plants and By-products Journal's ethical policy is based on the standards of the Committee on Publication Ethics (COPE) and conforms with the International Committee of JMPB Editorial Board norms of conduct.
 This comprises all parties treating each other with decency and respect and refraining from discrimination, harassment, bullying, or retribution.
-Editors, authors, reviewers, and readers who work with JMPB should adhere to these ethical guidelines.
+Editors, authors, reviewers, and readers who work with J. Med.
+Plants By-Prod. should adhere to these ethical guidelines.
 JMPB's ethical policy is responsible for determining which of the usual research papers or articles submitted to the journal should be published in the relevant issue.
 Please visit www.publicationethics.org for more information on this topic and ethical norms in publishing.

 Conflict of Interest